-It was mostly about creating a natural palette with a low contrast gamma curve, so the film had a softness to it.
+"It was mostly about creating a natural palette with a low contrast gamma curve, so the film had a softness to it."

-Polly Morgan, BSC, Director of Photography
+Polly Morgan BSC

 6 Balloons, a grimly effective Netflix drama tells the story of a young woman, played by Abbi Jacobson, who attempts to help her brother cope with his heroin addiction.